 Drink very little or no alcohol

 A beer a day keeps the doctor away?
 In your dreams!
 Drinking alcohol makes you fat.
-A half liter of beer contains 200 calories; a half liter of wine contains about 300.
+A half liter of beer contains 200 Calories or kcal. [one "food Calorie" actually means: one kilocalorie kcal., which is the equivalent in energy of 4,184 joule]; the same amount of wine contains about 430 Calories.
 Maybe try a trendy drink instead?
 Like a smoothie.
 Alcohol has a detrimental effect on your weight, and being overweight is extremely bad for your blood sugar levels, which in turn increases your risk of diabetes.

 Coffee?
 Yes, please!
 But this filter can process up to 70 liters of coffee.
 Might be a bit much after all.